Working at Heights

 Workplace Safety Group uses a Working at Heights certification training program approved by Ontario's Chief Prevention Officer (CPO)

 Go to "Registration Options" panel at right for upcoming classes.
+We offer special rates for in-house/on site training.

 Wear safety boots and bring own harnesses if available.
 Also, proper workplace clothing must be worn (no shorts, sandals, tank tops, etc.).